modehnal/GNOMETerminalAutomation/article/presentation_article.md

       - Install qecore.
       - Make very simple setup once.

-    From this point the user is provided with a lot of functions and methods that they do not have to code themselfs.
+    From this point the users are provided with a lot of functions and methods that they do not have to code themselfs.
       - Provides functionality to restart session on all of our supported systems and architectures.
       - Populates our test result output logs with data like `'Error Messages'` `'Screenshots'` `'Videos'` `'Journal'` `'Backtraces'` `'Links'` and `'Logging'`
       - Provides a lot of simple steps that are ready to be used with built-in debugging on error.